Back to California

 Existing law requires any person who purchases or receives a firearm to possess a firearm safety certificate.
 Existing law also prohibits a person from selling or transferring a firearm to any person who does not possess a firearm safety certificate.
 A violation of either of these provisions is punishable as a misdemeanor.
 Existing law requires a personal firearm importer, within 60 days of bringing any firearm into this state, to, among other things, submit a report including information concerning that individual and a description of the firearm in question to the Department of Justice.

-This bill would require an applicant for a firearm safety certificate, on or after July 1, 2028, to complete a training course no less than 8 hours in length that, among other things, includes instruction on firearm safety and handling and live-fire shooting exercises on a firing range.
-The bill would authorize the Department of Justice to promulgate regulations and provide additional information for the implementation of
+hours in length that, among other things, includes instruction on firearm safety and handling and live-fire shooting exercises on a firing range.
+The bill would authorize the Department of Justice to promulgate regulations and provide additional information for the implementation of these provisions.

 The California Constitution requires the state to reimburse local agencies and school districts for certain costs mandated by the state.
 Statutory provisions establish procedures for making that reimbursement.